garfix/movemegif/README.md

 The horse image was taken from [Wikipedia](https://en.wikipedia.org/wiki/Animated_cartoon)

+### Moki

+In this example we find [Moki](http://almirah.deviantart.com/art/Moki-Run-Cycle-174572876) running in the mountains.

+Frame 1 shows a background JPEG image.
+The following 46 frames show 10 different poses of Moki on different horizontal positions.
+ These are transparent GIF images that are drawn and erased per frame.

+The strategy here is to start with a background image and use "restore to previous frame" to paint the pictures of the dog on top of it.
+For each frame of the dogs animation, the GIF renderer draws the image (with transparent background), waits for the duration of the frame, and then puts the image back into the state where it was before the image was drawn.
+This way, the background image remains and is ready to receive the next image of the dog.

+This strategy helps keep the GIF image small, since the background does not need to be stored for every frame.
+But is also has an important drawback: in a looping, when all frames have drawn, a completely empty background image will be drawn.
+ If the dog would be on a visible position at that time, it would disappear for an instance.

 ### Pong

 The elaborate PONG example shows how you can keep the filesize small while creating a large number of frames, by the use of